MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module2/module2.rst

 |

-Step 2 - Publish Arcadia app with a NGNIX Plus Ingress Controller
+Step 2 - Publish Arcadia app with a NGINX Plus Ingress Controller
 *****************************************************************

 .. note :: Goal is to publish Arcadia application outside the Kubernetes cluster and use NGINX Plus Ingress Controller for that